 On the other hand, I saw women, when they pee, they just stand, spread their legs and pee.
 Without getting wet!

 This peeing system puzzled me, because where I come from, the peeing system is just the opposite.
 Women sit, men stand.

-I told Alhaji Ajanlakoko about that peeing system, that I noticed in Ibadan, and asked him what is the rationale behind.
+I told Alhaji Ajanlakoko about that peeing system, that I noticed in Ibadan, and asked him about the rationale behind it.

 At that time, I already understood that there must be a rationale behind such systems in Nigeria.
 Or not.

 Plus, I learned that usually, in most cases, the systems in Nigeria make more sense than the Oyinbos (Peeled People) systems.
 Or not.

 Alhaji Ajanlakoko looks like someone that is just waiting for such questions to be on the table, and he immediately say - the Oyinbo don't know how to properly pee.